 Credit risk is the risk of an unexpected loss by the Company if a customer or third-party to a financial instrument fails to meet its contractual obligations.
-The Company's financial instruments that may have credit risk consist primarily of cash and cash equivalents.
+The Company's financial instruments that may have credit risk consist primarily of cash and cash equivalents and receivables.
 The Company's cash and cash equivalents are held by financial institutions with an A (low) credit rating.
 The Company may invest excess cash, if any, in guaranteed investment certificates until it is required.
-The Company has gross credit exposure at December 31, 2012 relating to cash and cash equivalents of \$333,352 (2011 - \$1,094,924).
+The Company's receivables are mainly comprised of GST receivable and therefore credit risk is minimal.
+The Company has gross credit exposure at December 31, 2013 relating to cash and cash equivalents and receivables of \$32,356 (2012 - \$424,341).